 Travel onward to Dingle, a small harbour town with a population of about 1,900.
-Continuing the tour to the Slea Head Drive, you'll enjoy a scenic circle loop of 26 miles/41 km.
+Continuing the tour to the Slea Head Drive, you'll enjoy a scenic circle loop of 26 miles (41 km).
 During this loop, you will travel through Ventry, Dunquin and Ballyferriter.
 It is here on this west side of Dingle that the Irish language (Gaelic) is the first language and is spoken in a native way.
 As you round the head of the peninsula there are magnificent views of the Blasket Islands.
 This is the edge of Europe and history is everywhere - Iron Age forts, beehive huts, early-Christian churches, 19th-century cottages and picturesque stone houses set against a patchwork of fields.

-Continue onward to Waterville, passing through Caherviveen, birthplace of Daniel O Connell, one of the most important political figures in 19th century Ireland.
-He earned the nickname "The Liberator" by leading impoverished Roman Catholics towards emancipation.
-We arrive in Waterville, which for years, was a favorite retreat of Charlie Chaplin.
+Continue onward to Waterville, passing through Caherviveen, birthplace of Daniel O'Connell, one of the most important political figures in 19th century Ireland.
+You arrive in Waterville, which for years, was a favorite retreat of Charlie Chaplin.
 The tour continues through Derrynane, the former seat of the O’Connell clan and home to Daniel O’Connell.

 The next village is Sneem, another pretty but untypical village laid out English-style around a village green beneath a semi-circle of low mountains.
 Here you will see lush, subtropical growth, evidence of the benign effect of The Gulf Stream.
 Leaving Sneem, we travel through very rugged landscape and arrive at Molls Gap, which has sweeping views of Macgillycuddy's Reeks and Ireland's highest mountain, Carrantuohill, standing at 3,414 ft.